Poquoson man gets sunken boat back after explosion

 POQUOSON, Va.
 (WAVY) – 10 On Your Side helped a man recover his boat after it exploded and sunk in the river.

-Fire officials were called at around noon to the 100 block of Bennett Road regarding the boat explosion.
+Last Wednesday, fire officials were called to the 100 block of Bennett Road regarding the boat explosion.

 Freddie Graef Jr., the owner of the boat, was working in it when the explosion happened.

-Graef said that explosion was big enough to blow him off the boat and send him to the hospital with second degree burns to his right hand and right arm as well his facial hair singed.
+Graef said the explosion was big enough to blow him off the boat.
+He went to the hospital with second degree burns to his right hand and right arm as well as his facial hair singed.

 Graef later claims that fire from the explosion was a chemical fire and that the fire officials should have used foam to take it out.